pathology-data-mining/Mussel/docs/README.md

 <img src="mussel.jpg" width="300px" />

 This is a fork of Faisal Mahmood's CLAM repository (GPL v3 license), with the following modifications:
+- Added CTransPath and Quilt embeddings
+- Added zero-shot tissue-type annotation of tiles
+- Added browser for text-to-image AI search of MSK pathology data
+- Added caching of images for inference right on the tiles (rather than on embeddings)
 - Added microns per pixel (mpp) as parameter for tiling, supported regardless of native slide resolution
-- Added CTransPath embeddings
-- Added Quilt embeddings
-- Added caching of images for inference right on the tiles (rather than on embeddings)
 - Made usable for job submission (one script run, one slide)
 - Removed modeling

-Missing feature: Macenko normalization

 Usable using Condor, but suffers from limitations of current Condor system:
 - sporadic data accessibility (e.g. sparky2 cannot access `/gpfs/mskmind_emc/data_large`)
-- uncontrolled usage by non-Condor usage (e.g. user was using most gpus across pll1,2,3 without Condor when I tried to test the featurization using Condor, so mine largely failed due to clashes.)
+- uncontrolled GPU usage by non-Condor usage (e.g. user was using most gpus across pll1,2,3 without Condor when I tried to test the featurization using Condor, so mine largely failed due to clashes.)

 ## setup
 ```bash